The 10 most common Content Standards violations, and how to avoid them

 Basic box-score stats do not require sourcing, but advanced stats must be credited and linked to the original source.
 If you calculate advanced stats on your own, indicate so via an in-text citation or article tagline.

-If your source is behind a pay wall, cite and hyperlink as usual and add “(subscription required)” following the link.
+If your source is behind a pay wall, cite and hyperlink as usual.

 Whenever in doubt, always err on the side of sourcing for any information you obtain from other media outlets.
 Examples include recruiting/scouting reports, combine statistics, salary-cap information, proprietary criticism, character-damaging and/or sensitive information (old arrests, affairs, college sports scandals, PED allegations, etc.) and obscure factual information.